AutoGIS-2018/final-assignment-hellej/README.md

 You should upload all your code(s) / notebook(s) into this repository and write a **good documentation** how everything works.

-## Setting up the python enviroment
+## Setting up the python environment
 ```
 $ conda create -n geoenv -c conda-forge python=3.6.5 jupyterlab geopandas geoplot osmnx pysal contextily rasterio rasterstats
 $ pip install pycrs